bookofjoa/bookofjoa/Bookofjoa/chapters/wisdom/chapter-55-truth-and-honesty.md

 <div class="verse">
 <h3><span class="verse-number">🌟 Verse 53</span></h3>
-<p>The ultimate life tells the truth about your needs and boundaries, communicating clearly what you can and cannot do rather than overcommitting or people-pleasing.</p>
+<p>Joa tells the truth about your needs and boundaries, communicating clearly what you can and cannot do rather than overcommitting or people-pleasing.</p>
 </div>

 <div class="verse">